Accidents can happen in the blink of an eye, even in the comfort of your home.

 According to the Insurance Information Institute, homeowners insurance provides you with financial protection in the event of a disaster or accident and insures your home’s structure and belongings.
-It provides you with the funds needed to repair or rebuild your home, pay for damaged or lost possessions, pay for liability coverage and even cover expenses that you incur in the event that you’re forced to live somewhere else while your house is being repaired or rebuilt.
+It provides you with the funds needed to repair or rebuild your home, pay for damaged or lost possessions, pay for liability coverage and even cover expenses that you incur if need temporary housing while your house is being repaired or rebuilt.

 - To protect their assets, such as the building structure and the items inside.

-- To protect themselves against personal legal liability
+- To protect themselves against personal legal liability.

 - To satisfy mortgage lenders, who typically require homeowners to buy insurance.

-What homeowners insurance does cover:
+What does homeowners insurance cover?

 There are additional types of coverage that are considered add-ons like medical payments, personal property and sewer backup.

-This coverage will pay the value of your damaged or lost possessions, including furniture, electronics, clothing, collectibles, and even trees, plants and shrubs in some cases.
-This coverage also covers items that are stored off-premises.
+Coverage for your personal belongings will pay the value of your damaged or lost possessions, including furniture, electronics, clothing and collectibles.
+Even trees, plants and shrubs are covered in some cases.Coverage for personal items also includes items that are stored off-premises.
 If you’re unsure about how much coverage you should purchase, the Insurance Information Institute suggests conducting a home inventory to determine the right coverage plan for you.

 Earthquake and flood damage

-In most states, damage caused by earthquakes and floods aren’t covered by a standard homeowners policy, but can be purchased as a separate policy.
+In most states, damage caused by earthquakes and floods aren’t covered by a standard homeowners policy but can be purchased as a separate policy.

-Taking proper care of your home with routine maintenance is crucial to keeping your property in tip-top shape and can save you from a lot of heartache down the road.
+Proper care and routine maintenance are crucial to keeping your property in tip-top shape.
+It can save you from a lot of heartache down the road.
 Any damages caused by neglect or failure to properly maintain your home aren’t covered by homeowners insurance.
-Those damages include but are not limited to:

 - Termites and insect damage